 Each Small Round Diamond has the full number of facets for a Brilliant Cut: either 57 or 58.
 In the past, Single Cut Small Round Diamonds were cut with only eight main facets, but these are no longer used in the jewelry world.

 Small Round Diamonds provide extra sparkle, personality and elegance to rings, necklaces and bracelets.
 Using Small Round Diamonds as accents, a ring can be designed to match the unique style and taste of the wearer.

 In Channel setting rings, Small Round Diamonds create a row of vibrant sparkle while highlighting the main stone (if there is one).
-Channel settings tend to be thicker—and Small Rounds do an exceptional job lighting the jewelry piece, like in this Round Cut 14K gold channel setting.
+Channel settings tend to be thicker—and Small Rounds do an exceptional job lighting the jewelry piece, like in this Round Cut 14K gold channel setting from James Allen.

 For Pave settings, Small Round Diamonds stand out and add extra brilliance as there is less setting material than in Channel Settings.
-Depending on the style and size of your Small Rounds, your ring may appear like it is a band filled with diamonds, like this Radiant Cut 14K white gold ring.
+Depending on the style and size of your Small Rounds, your ring may appear like it is a band filled with diamonds, like this Radiant Cut 14K white gold ring on James Allen.

 Diamond prices are often tied to the Carat weight, so since diamond accents carry such a low weight, they are less valuable than one you would use as a center stone.
 You can also afford to go with lower grades in some categories with accents, so this brings the price down too.

 Accent diamonds are not often sold on their own to consumers.
 They are most commonly used by jewelers, who purchase them wholesale hundreds at a time.
 Thus it’s rare to see accents priced individually.
 Instead, they will be priced per carat.
 A common price for diamond accents with an average grade in color and clarity is around $300-400 per carat, rising up to around $1,000 per carat for high-quality cuts.